Mast0john/portfolio/content/featured/Portfolio/index.md

   - SCSS
   - JS
 showInProjects: true
+descr: 'First iteration of my personal website built with Gatsby and hosted on Netlify.'
 ---

-First iteration of my personal website built with Gatsby and hosted on GitHub Pages.
+First iteration of my personal website built with Gatsby and hosted on Netlify.